 Thomas Nelson NKJV Journal the Word Bible Review

-Thomas Nelson has a lovely new addition the the growing list of journaling Bibles available, the NKJV Journal the Word Bible.
+Thomas Nelson has a lovely new addition to the growing list of journaling Bibles available, the NKJV Journal the Word Bible.
 They designed it so you can “reflect, journal, or create art next to your favorite verses”.

 - Sewn binding